 Payroll service providers comparison

-There are a number of payroll providers with varying services.
+There is a number of payroll providers with varying services.
 In the sections below we have provided information about some of the most reputable suppliers in the market.
-Find out more about them today and choose the option most suitable to your needs.
+Find out more about them today and choose the option most suitable for your needs.

 Sage Payroll Solutions

-Sage is one of the most reputable payroll packages in the UK, with up to half the businesses in the nation using this software to keep on track of their salary payments and liaise with HMRC.
+With up to half the businesses in the nation using this software to keep on track of their salary payments and liaise with HMRC, Sage is one of the most reputable payroll packages in the UK.

-The next step up is the hugely popular Sage 50, which – in addition to managing your payroll needs by staying current with HMRC regulations and calculating deductions and additions as required – can provide HR services such as holiday and sickness tracking of your employees.
+The next step up is the hugely popular Sage 50 which also provides HR services such as holiday and sickness tracking of your employees.

-Sage 50 generates payslips online, which ensures that staff members will have 24/7 access to such essential information at their fingertips, and with built-in help and advice resources (as well as a full-time customer support line) even a novice payroll executive will be able to install and work with the product with minimal fuss.
+Sage 50 generates payslips online so staff have 24/7 access to essential information.
+And, with built-in help and advice resources (as well as a full-time customer support line), even a novice payroll executive will be able to install and work the product with minimal fuss.

 SAP Payroll Solutions